camunda-community-hub/camunda-7-to-8-migration-example/README.md

 }
 ```

 As you can see, the job type is set to the former delegate bean name (`sampleJavaDelegate`).
-This is inline to what the diagram converter did in the BPMN service task:
+This is consistent with what the diagram converter did in the BPMN service task:

 ![Converted Process Model Service Task](converted-process-1.png)